hashbite/gatsby-transformer-video/README.md

 [![Github Check Badge](https://badgen.net/github/checks/hashbite/gatsby-transformer-video/main)](https://github.com/hashbite/gatsby-transformer-video/actions)
 [![License Badge](https://badgen.net/npm/license/gatsby-transformer-video)](https://github.com/hashbite/gatsby-transformer-video/blob/main/LICENSE)

-**This is a beta plugin and supports Gatsby v2 and v3.
-The videos will work fine on your website, but the implementation code still needs some love.**
+**This is a beta plugin and supports Gatsby v3 and v4.
+The videos will work fine on your website, we are working hard on improving the implementation code and to provide new features.**

 :warning::warning::warning: Converting videos might take a lot of time.
 Make sure to have an effective caching mechanism in place.
 See [caching](#caching)